spazznolo/spazznolo.github.io/_posts/2023-07-08-goalie-performance-3.md

 </head>
 <h2>[Post 3] Goalie Performance: Adjusting for Age</h2>
 <p>
-In the <a href="https://spazznolo.github.io/2023/05/17/goalie-performance-1.html">first post</a>, I outlined a framework to measure goalie performance using their career Fenwick 5v5 save percentage.
+In the <a href="https://spazznolo.github.io/2023/05/17/goalie-performance-1.html">first post</a>, I outlined a framework to measure goalie performance using their career 5v5 Fenwick save percentage and empirical Bayes.
 In the <a href="https://spazznolo.github.io/2023/05/22/goalie-performance-2.html">second post</a>, I refined the methodology to consider shot quality.
 The outstanding assumptions are included below.
 </p>
 <p>
 Assumptions: